Team-Jag/Do-or-die-fitness-tracker/Portfolio/SystemImplementation.md

 </tr>
 <tr>
   <td>Desktop</td>
-  <td>User is able to see life timer countdown and finishing challenges will add rewards to health.
-Admin can see statistics updating in real time as the proportion of currently "alive" users changes.</td>
+  <td>User is able to see life timer countdown and finishing challenges will add rewards to health.</td>
-  <td>As this is only a prototype, we decided not to implement a 'real' timer which would countdown even when the system is down.
+  <td>The timer counts down each user 'remaining_sec' every second only when the system is running.
+As this is only a prototype, we decided not to implement a 'real' timer which would countdown even when the system is down.
 It was implemented this way just for convenience for the demo, so dummy data does not have to be initialised new every time.</td>
+  <td>For future implementations, the design of user data would need to be reassessed as a timestamp for when data was accessed/updated is required.
+This would allow the system to calculate the time left based on that stamp, instead of requiring the system to update the time remaining for each user every second.</td>
 </tr>
 <tr>
   <td>Web</td>
   <td>Sponsor should be redirected to challenge creation page and user should be able to select his own profile picture.</td>
   <td>If we wanted the users to have complete control over the choice of profile picture, that would mean users uploading links to the images from elsewhere on the internet, but we have no database to physically store images uploaded from their local systems.
 However the problem with this is that viruses can be embedded into images online and so a malicious person could choose to harm the website/system using this method.
 As a result, we decided to have the users pick from a small selection of images stored already in the source files.</td>
+  <td></td>
 </tr>
 <tr>
   <td>M5Stack</td>